Superskyyy/skywalking-python/docs/en/setup/CLI.md

 #### Disabling child processes from starting new agents

-Sometimes you don't actually need the agent to monitor anything in a child process.
+Sometimes you don't actually need the agent to monitor anything in a child process if they are created by os.exec calls.

-If you do not need the agent to get loaded for application child processes, you can turn off the behavior by setting an environment variable.
+You can turn off the behavior by setting the following environment variable to False.

 `SW_PYTHON_BOOTSTRAP_PROPAGATE` to `False`